 Double-trigger RSUs is a concept more common for unicorn companies that plan to go public in the coming years.
 These companies allocate stock to employees that vests similar to how RSUs do with public companies.

 The problem with awarding RSUs for private companies is taxes.
-You'd need to pay tax on capital gains for stock that you've vested: however, there is no market to liquidate this stock.
+You'd need to pay tax the income from the stock value that you've vested: however, there is no market to liquidate this stock.
 You'd have to pay out of pocket for the tax, with no way to sell part of your equity cover those taxes.